Donald Sloan (basketball)

-Donald Wayne Sloan (born January 15, 1988) is an American professional basketball player who last played for the Adelaide 36ers of the Australian National Basketball League (NBL).
+Donald Wayne Sloan (born January 15, 1988) is an American former professional basketball player.
 He played college basketball for the Texas A&M Aggies.
 Sloan played parts of five seasons in the National Basketball Association (NBA) for the Atlanta Hawks, New Orleans Hornets, Cleveland Cavaliers, Indiana Pacers and Brooklyn Nets.
 He played in the NBA D-League and Chinese Basketball Association in between NBA stints.

 High school career

 Sloan attended Seagoville High School in the Dallas, Texas area.
 Over three seasons Sloan's team was 93–10 and Sloan led Seagoville to the regional championship game as a senior.
 Sloan received two-time all-state recognition.

 Considered a four-star recruit by Rivals.com, Sloan was listed as the No. 8 point guard and the No. 55 player in the nation in 2006.

 Sloan was recruited by Kansas, Oklahoma, Marquette, SMU, and Georgia Tech.
 He signed with Texas A&M and Coach Billy Gillispie in November 2005.